NCSC-NL/log4shell/software/HOWTO.pr-review.md

 ## Reviewing a pull request

   1. Open a PR
+     - claim the PR by clicking _assign yourself_ under *Assignees* on the right side.
      - review the PR title.
 It should be something like _"Add <vendor/product name>"_ (instead of "Update README.md").
 The title should tell you what the author intended to change.
 You'll need this during your review.
   2. Navigate to the *Files changed* tab of the interface.
 This where the bulk of your review work happens.
   3. Review which files have changes.